opoloo/maxdown/README.md

   - **CTRL+M** -> Toggle sidebar
   - **CTRL+ALT+N** -> New document
   - **CTRL+ALT+F** -> Toggle fullscreen
+- Install maxdown as a local app on firefox browsers and/or firefox OS
 - Even more.
 I don't know.
 I'm just the developer :) Cheers.
 RTFM
 - This list may not be up to date all the time...

 ## Changelog

+- v0.3.0 (22.
+May 2015)
+  - Added new editor manager (including all current and following settings)
 - v0.2.13 (13.
 May 2015)
   - Adjusted custom scrollbar styling
 - v0.2.12 (5.
 May 2015)